Celtics' Kemba Walker raises eyebrows with Gadsden flag on jacket before game

 However, Walker’s outfit was the talk of social media.

-The Gadsden flag featured on Walker’s jacket had the rattlesnake and the words "Don’t tread on me on it."
+The Gadsden flag featured on Walker’s jacket had the rattlesnake and the words "Don’t tread on me" on it.
 The flag was designed during the American Revolution.
 The flag has been used by those who are against government overreach, according to the New Yorker.
 The flag has been a source of controversy in recent years and it was reportedly seen being flying at the U.S. Capitol riot earlier this year.

 TATUM SCORES 50, CELTICS BEAT WIZARDS 118-100 IN PLAY-IN